 It is believed that the sweet potato came onto the scene from South America, so there must have been some contact, but the migration probably came from Asia.

 Recent genetic studies tend to confirm that Hawaiians came east from Asia through the South Pacific and up to Hawaii.
 Some Haida natives in Alaska are believed to be part of this genetic heritage.
-The logs for the new canoe, the Hawaii Loa, were contributed by Alaska natives.
+The logs for the new canoe, the Hawaii Loa, came from Alaska.

-It is believed that voyages from the South Pacific ended in roughly the 14th century, partially by a decree of rulers to preserve their blood lines as the dominant class.
-There were also resource limitations in the islands as populations grew.
+Voyages from the South Pacific probably ended in roughly the 14th century, partially by a decree of rulers to preserve their blood lines as the dominant class.
+There were also resource limitations in the Hawaiian islands as populations grew.
 Mounting huge voyaging expeditions was costly.